nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     diff -q --ignore-all-space <(cat ${MORPHEUS_ROOT}/models/datasets/validation-data/abp-validation-data.jsonlines | jq --sort-keys) <(cat ${MORPHEUS_ROOT}/.tmp/val_kafka_abp-nvsmi-xgb.jsonlines | jq --sort-keys)
     ```

+1. Stop the consumer in the first Kafka terminal.

 ## Hammah Validation Pipeline
 ### User123
 For this test we are going to replace to-file stage from the Hammah validation pipeline with the to-kafka stage using a topic named "morpheus-hammah-user123".
 Note: this pipeline requires a custom `UserMessageMeta` class which the from-kafka stage is currently unable to generate, for that reason the `CloudTrailSourceStage` remains in-place.